DAsh0244/python_excel/README.md

 # Python scripts for Excel editing:

-A collection of a few scripts I've thrown together to do some tedious work on larg(ish) excel files
+A collection of a few scripts I've thrown together to do some tedious work on large(ish) excel files

 Most of the replacements are made with replacement LUT files, with examples shown in the [dicts](./dicts) folder